vacp2p/nescience-zkvm-testing/README.md

 # How to run tests

-To run test, corresponding to zkVM of choise read
+To run tests corresponding to zkVM of choice, please read the following:

 - [zkWASM](./zkwasm/README.md)
 - [zkMIPS](./zkmips/README.md)